 If that doesn’t work, the case is taken to trial.

-Trial decisions can be appealed, so post-trial litigation is essential to officially close the case.
+Trial decisions can be appealed, so this bit is essential to officially close the case.